chesio/bc-security/README.md

 1. Failed and successful login attempts
 1. Requests that result in 404 page

 Logs are stored in database and can be viewed on backend.
-As a safety measure, there is no built-in way to delete log records from backend.
-However logs are automatically deleted based on their age and overall size.
-By default log records older than 365 days are automatically removed and no more than 20 thousand of log records is kept.
+Logs are automatically deleted based on their age and overall size: by default no more than 20 thousands of records are kept and any log records older than 365 days are removed, but these limits can be configured.

 ## Credits